 It’s been far too long, and there have been way too many new dart types.
 As of this post, I’m revamping our dart testing to cover the stock (0.50″) darts currently available on shelves.
 I’ll evaluate the current darts in terms of fps, how precise they are in hitting a target, and how they stack up in terms of cost.

 Note that I’ll be examining things from a stock blaster perspective, as that’s generally all that’s needed to show the virtues and flaws of various darts.
-In addition, I will not be covering online bulk sales of “offbrand China darts”, which while far cheaper, can have issues with head adhesion, crushing in transit, and other things between batches and manufacturer (even if cheap prices on the order of $0.04 a dart make durability less of a concern).
+In addition, I will not be covering online bulk sales of “offbrand China darts”, which while far cheaper, can have QC issues with head adhesion, crushing in transit, and other things between batches and manufacturer (even if cheap prices on the order of $0.04 a dart make durability less of a concern).
 Do note, however, that there are plenty of soft-head darts (Ekind Waffles, Accufakes, etc) that perform extremely well at stock and higher velocities.

 Any prices noted are a best attempt at finding bulk prices for MSRP in the United States.
 Dart packs on sale or clearance can obviously make them more appealing than normal.

 We have seven darts under consideration.
 Nerf has Elite and Accustrike darts.
 Buzz Bee has three types of darts: Long Distance, Suction Cup, and Precise Pro.
 Xshot has their own brand of dart.
 Most recently, Dart Zone has phased out their Super Darts for Sureshot darts.
 Note that several of these dart types may be found under alternate branding, such as Adventure Force (Walmart).